Tesena-smart-testing/satur_demo/RobotFramework/readme.md

 > pip install json

 > pip install mysql-connector-python
+>
+> pip install pandas

 ## 4.MySql installation

 MacOs
 1.Download MySQL Community from the official site https://www.mysql.com/downloads/ and install it on your laptop.
 There is Youtube manual how to do it: https://www.youtube.com/watch?v=2cvH0HRjZF8&list=PLZDOU071E4v4S95kbGgRebjKYC5eqSGPM&index=2

 Windows:
 1.1.Download MySQL Community from the official site https://www.mysql.com/downloads/ and install it on your laptop.
 There is Youtube manual how to do it: https://www.youtube.com/watch?v=2om3byn2lxs

 2.Open MySql in your terminal and create DB: CREATE DATABASE Satur;